ethanmoldenhauer/MAE301-2026-Spring-Team-9/MVP/report.md

 3. NestGPT builds a focused search query, gathers web results, loads any matching local rental benchmarks, and generates a grounded answer.
 4. The UI then adds a budget/risk readout, same-country city comparison, and suggested next steps the user can act on immediately.

-The product is meant to reduce three pain points:
+The product is meant to reduce three problems:

 - scattered and inconsistent relocation information
 - difficulty translating a personal budget into a realistic housing judgment